 When you are happy with the text, picture and sound, tap the Save button to confirm your changes.
 If you're editing an existing word, you can change any or all of these things.
 When adding a new word, you must set all 3 items, and the Save button is disabled until you have done this.

 If you add your own photos, text and audio, you will need to back it up, or you risk losing your content.
-Be aware that using iCloud on iOS devices will NOT backup or restore this data: you must use the iTunes program on a PC or Mac, or the export facilities explained in Chapter 5.
+The app stores your content on your device, not in the cloud.
+Be aware that using iCloud, Google Drive, Microsoft OneDrive or other cloud-based services will NOT automatically backup or restore this data: you must use the export facilities explained in Chapter 6.